-- A. WRA Protection/Minimizing Impacts.
-Development shall be conducted in a manner that will avoid or, if avoidance is not possible, minimize adverse impact on WRAs. - B. Storm Water and Storm Water Facilities. - 1.
-Proposed developments shall be designed to maintain the existing WRAs and utilize them as the primary method of storm water conveyance through the project site unless: - a. the Surface Water Management Plan calls for alternate configurations (culverts, piping, etc.); or - under Section 32.070, the applicant demonstrates that the relocation of the water resource will not adversely impact the function of the WRA including, but not limited to, circumstances where the WRA is poorly defined or not clearly channelized. - Re-vegetation, enhancement and/or mitigation of the re-aligned water resource shall be required as applicable. - 2.
-Public and private storm water detention, storm water treatment facilities and storm water outfall or energy dissipaters (e.g. rip rap) may encroach into the WRA if:
+- A. WRA Protection/Minimizing Impacts. - 1.
+Development shall be conducted in a manner that will avoid or, if avoidance is not possible, minimize adverse impact on WRAs. - 2.
+Mitigation and re-vegetation of disturbed WRAs shall be completed per sections 32.090 and 32.100 respectively. - B. Storm Water and Storm Water Facilities. - 1.
+Proposed developments shall be designed to maintain the existing WRAs and utilize them as the primary method of storm water conveyance through the project site unless: - a. the Surface Water Management Plan calls for alternate configurations (culverts, piping, etc.); or - b. under Section 32.070, the applicant demonstrates that the relocation of the water resource will not adversely impact the function of the WRA including, but not limited to, circumstances where the WRA is poorly defined or not clearly channelized.

+Re-vegetation, enhancement and/or mitigation of the re-aligned water resource shall be required as applicable.

-- a. accepted engineering practice requires it; - encroachment on significant trees shall be avoided when possible, and any tree loss shall be consistent with the City's Tree Technical Manual and mitigated per Section 32.090; - c. there shall be no direct outfall into the water resource, and any resulting outfall shall not an erosive effect on the WRA or diminish the stability of slopes; and - d. there are no reasonable alternatives available.
+- 2. Public and private storm water detention, storm water treatment facilities and storm water outfall or energy dissipaters (e.g. rip rap) may encroach into the WRA if: - a. accepted engineering practice requires it; - b. encroachment on significant trees shall be avoided when possible, and any tree loss shall be consistent with the City's Tree Technical Manual and mitigated per Section 32.090; - c. there shall be no direct outfall into the water resource, and any resulting outfall shall not an erosive effect on the WRA or diminish the stability of slopes; and - d. there are no reasonable alternatives available.